If Only You Knew: Covers and samples

 The most notable covers of the song were by jazz singer Phil Perry, who recorded it on his 1994 album, Pure Pleasure and Keke Wyatt, who recorded it on her debut solo album, Soul Sista.
 Wyatt said LaBelle called her to congratulate her on her recording of the song, saying humorously, "you better sing it, heffa".
 Singer-actress D'Atra Hicks also covered it for her album, Finally My Time and performed it in the Tyler Perry stage play What's Done in the Dark.
 Singer Oke also covered the song (in its Keke Wyatt-styled cover) in 2001, including the 90's Male Group Soul for Real.

+R&B fictional quintet group Milestone sampled that riff as an interpolation for their track "I Care 'Bout You" from their Soul Food album.
 Chicago-based rap group Do or Die recorded an interpretative rap version with Twista and Syleena Johnson guest vocalizing on their album, D.O.D., as did Remy Ma on her mixtape, BlasRemy, as a dedication to then-boyfriend (now husband), Papoose.
 Remy's version sampled LaBelle's original.
 Another sample of the song came from Chicano rapper Capone, who had a song with the same name.
 Rapper Bizzy Bone included the sample of the song as an interpretation of his composition, "Nobody Can Stop Me", from his Heaven'z Movie album.
 In 2010, both Jasmine V and Ciara recorded the song "If Only", which interpolated parts of the LaBelle song.
 Jasmine's version was recorded as a demo while Ciara's version was deleted off the final track list of her album, Basic Instinct.